rmap-project/rmap/README.md

 mvn clean install
 ```
 .war files will be found in the /target folder of webapp and api.
 These can be installed per the [installation documentation](https://rmap-project.atlassian.net/wiki/display/RMAPPS/Installation).

+### Developer runtime

+Developers can run a local instance of RMap by running:

+- `mvn clean install`
+- then `cd` into the `integration` directory and run `mvn validate cargo:run`

+The RMap API and web interface will start on a random, high-numbered port (e.g. `55349`, actual port is output to the console), available at the `/api` and `/app` contexts, respectively.

+A local Apache Derby database will be created under `target/derby` named `testdb`.
+In-memory implementations of various services are used, including an in-memory triplestore, id and user service.

+To customize supported properties of the developer runtime, edit `integration/src/main/resoures/rmap.properties` before executing `mvn validate cargo:run`.

+### Production runtime

+Deployers of RMap can choose to place `/rmap.properties` on the classpath, or specify a location to a configuration file.
+Any supported RMap configuration property can be specified in this file.

+To specify a location for a configuration file, define a system property named `rmap.configFile`, which should be a `file:///` url that references a Java properties file.
+If `rmap.configFile` is not defined, the classpath resource `/rmap.properties` is used by default.